Changissnz/SAO/README.md

 - Run: `python3 main.py`

 ### Full Explanation
-See link `https://richppp34.com/2020/01/01/on-the-game-of-sao-shame-and-obedience/` for a full explanation of the logistics behind this game.
+See [my personal blog's post](https://richppp34.com/2020/01/01/on-the-game-of-sao-shame-and-obedience/) for a full explanation of the logistics behind this game.

 ### Introduction
 It started off as a shoutout.
 And now It's here.
 "It" in this